Michael J. McShane: Same-sex marriage ruling

 On May 19, 2014, McShane struck down Oregon's same-sex marriage ban in Geiger v.
 Kitzhaber.
 He ordered that the state immediately issue licenses to same-sex couples.
 The State of Oregon did not appeal (Oregon Attorney General Ellen Rosenblum declined to defend the state's ban on same-sex marriage); same-sex marriage in Oregon was legalized as a result.

+Public defense crisis

+On August 15, 2023, McShane ordered the Washington County sheriff to release all defendants from jail if they had been held for 10 days without a lawyer.
+This was amidst a long-standing crisis in the state's unique public defender system whereby the state and not the county paid for and contracted for public defense services via third party nonprofits creating a shortage of public defenders.

 Personal

 McShane is openly gay, and he is the first openly gay federal judge in Oregon.
 His partner is Gregory Ford, and they have a son.

 McShane sits on the boards of The Wayne Morse Center for Law and Politics at the University of Oregon and the Jesuit Volunteer Corps Northwest.
 He previously sat on the board of St. Andrew Nativity School, an inner city middle school in Portland for disadvantaged youth.
 He taught criminal practice and trial advocacy at Lewis & Clark Law School and is a frequent lecturer at law schools and bar associations in Oregon.